MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

 - **Is the output trivial?**

-  In some situations, the command-line tool may produce output that is easy to use in your automation.
+  In some situations, the command-line tool may produce output that's easy to use in your automation.
 If this is the case, investing time in creating a cmdlet with structured output may not be worth the effort of creating an amplified cmdlet.